Our next departmental speaker will be Biochemistry Candidate MS from TBD speaking on January 14, 2020.

 Article in Fall 2003 Chemistry Magazine published by the American Chemical Society which describes the Berea College chemistry department.

-Berea College is committed in its mission to provide a quality education to high-ability students of limited economic means, to foster interracial and intercultural education, and to serve the Appalachian region.
-Berea seeks faculty committed to excellence in teaching, invested in scholarship and their discipline, dedicated to involving students in research, and who are also supportive of Berea’s core mission.
+Berea College is committed in its mission to provide a quality college education to high-ability students of limited economic means, to foster interracial and intercultural education and to serve the Appalachian region.
+Minority candidates are especially encouraged to apply.
+Details about the web site for applications will be posted shortly.

 Berea College achieved national distinction as the first coeducational and interracial college in the South.
 With an emphasis on service to the people of Appalachia and beyond, Berea enrolls 1,600 students from 40 states and 70 countries.
 The College has a longstanding commitment to interracial education; here, people of different races seek to learn from and about each other, while also living together.
 Berea is among the most racially diverse private liberal arts colleges in the United States.
 It admits only students whose families are unable to afford the high cost of tuition and awards each of them a Tuition Promise Scholarship, meaning no student ever pays tuition.
 Berea’s students excel in the College’s supportive but demanding academic environment, and many are the first in their families to graduate from college.
 The College is one of nine federally recognized Work Colleges, and all students hold a position in which they work 10-12 hours per week.
 Washington Monthly Magazine has consistently ranked Berea in the top 3 of Liberal Arts Colleges for its success in educating and graduating academically talented, low-income students who become service-oriented leaders in their professions and communities; in 2016 and 2017, the magazine ranked it number 1.